Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Environmental pollution and greenhouse gas emissions are already driving up our healthcare costs, flooding our homes, and reducing our quality of life.
 Massachusetts is one of the fastest-warming states in the country, along with the rest of the New England states, due to climate change in the Gulf of Maine.
 Urgent measures are needed at the state level to prepare our communities physically and financially for climate resilience and pollution reduction mandates.

-It’s time to set some binding mandates and timetables for complete electrification of Massachusetts, keeping fossil fuels in the ground instead of the atmosphere.
+It’s time to set some binding mandates and timetables for complete electrification of Massachusetts, keeping fossil fuels in the ground instead of the atmosphere and ending the installation of (soon-to-be) stranded assets.
 We can help everyone get there, but the time for kicking the can down the road and vaguely promising a distant future “net zero” is long past.

-To meet the challenge of sufficient climate change mitigation action in the coming years, Massachusetts should consider declaring a Climate State of Emergency and establishing a Climate Emergency Commission, staffed by a mix of climate scientists, environmental attorneys, former lawmakers, and former regulators with no affiliation to the energy industry.
+Emergency leadership – To meet the challenge of sufficient climate change mitigation action in the coming years, Massachusetts should consider declaring a Climate State of Emergency and establishing a Climate Emergency Commission, staffed by a mix of climate scientists, environmental attorneys, former lawmakers, and former regulators with no affiliation to the energy industry.
 Such a Commission's purpose would be setting executable emergency regulations on greenhouse gas emissions, energy production, and emergency resource and response management for climate-related disasters, as well as developing critical climate action legislation for the legislature to adopt.
+The Legislature’s rules should also give their proposals priority pathways to debate and passage.

 The climate crisis is likely to transform the Massachusetts economic structure and society, regardless of our choices now.
 It is our responsibility to ensure this transformation is a positive one that benefits our entire Commonwealth and the people who live in it.